itsmemohit/Covid-19resources/README.md

 --------------------------------------------------------------------------------
 ![Screenshot (222)_LI](https://user-images.githubusercontent.com/46155954/125822060-82a21eef-83eb-4702-94bd-db01176a351a.jpg)

-the option to download it like a app is underlined by blue.
+The option to download it like a app is underlined by blue.
+---
 ![Screenshot (295)](https://user-images.githubusercontent.com/46155954/125824504-98c033b5-08b7-4c23-925b-9c51a6c671ee.png)

 This is the options that comes when you click on install icon.
+---
 # Preview in desktop as a Progressive Web App.

 ![Screenshot (296)](https://user-images.githubusercontent.com/46155954/125824691-2d5f8e03-aa0d-470e-bcac-0aea0e09ea17.png)